I remember the first time I played my favorite hymn on the harp in a public setting. It was at a church my family and I attended at the time.

 I had been playing the harp for exactly 2 years then - a year and a half on my own and about half a year with a professional harp teacher.

-That Sunday morning, I wore my favorite color, medium blue, in a dress with small, white flowers while playing my own arrangement by ear of my favorite hymn:
+That Sunday morning, I wore my favorite color, a slate blue dress with small, white flowers that I made.
+And I played my own arrangement of my favorite hymn:

 I was nervous to play in front of a crowd of about 100 people that morning at church.
 I was so nervous that I wasn’t sure whether my hands or my harp strings were shaking more.
 All went well despite my nerves, and the memories of that Sunday morning will stay with me forever.